-It dramatically improves outcomes of manufacturing, reducing waste, speeding production and improving yield and the quality of goods produced.
+It dramatically improves manufacturing outcomes, reducing waste, speeding production, and improving yield and the quality of goods produced.

-In other other words, replacing the hierarchical structure (that has historically defined the "shop floor") with an open, flatter, fully-interconnected model that links R&D processes with supply chain management has many benefits.
+In other words, replacing the hierarchical structure (that has historically defined the "shop floor") with an open, flatter, fully interconnected model that links R&D processes with supply chain management has many benefits.

-They include the optimization of global manufacturing processes related to performance, quality, cost, and resource management.
+They include optimizing global manufacturing processes related to performance, quality, cost, and resource management.

-It also enables the manufactured products themselves to play a vital role in the development and design of the manufacturing process.
+It also enables the manufactured products themselves to play a vital role in the manufacturing process's development and design.

-Because connected smart products can feed information back to the factory so that quality issues can be detected and fixed during the manufacturing stage by adjusting product design and/or the manufacturing processes.
+Because connected smart products can feed information back to the factory so that quality issues can be detected and fixed during the manufacturing stage by adjusting product design or the manufacturing processes.

 It's also great for collecting feedback from consumers.

-Smart products can also provide insights on how they are actually used by consumers.
-It's a great opportunity to adapt features to better meet the real needs of the marketplace.
+Smart products can also provide insights into how consumers use them.
+It's an excellent opportunity to adapt features to better meet the real needs of the marketplace.

 How is the manufacturing marketplace evolving?

-The manufacturing sector is being fundamentally reshaped by the unstoppable progress of the 4th Industrial Revolution (aka factory 4.0), powered by the IoT.
+The 4th Industrial Revolution is fundamentally reshaping the manufacturing sector (aka factory 4.0), powered by the IoT.